shopware/docs/guides/plugins/plugins/administration/add-custom-module.md

 The `group` property determines the tab, the item will be displayed in.
 Valid options are 'shop', 'system' and 'plugins'.

 The `icon` property contains the icon name which will be displayed.
+Refer to the [Meteor Icon Kit documentation](https://developer.shopware.com/resources/meteor-icon-kit/) for icon names.

 The `to` property must contain the name of the route.
 The route has to be defined in a separate routes section as described [here](add-custom-route.md).
 Have a look at the `Configuring the route` section in particular to find out about the name of your route.